Eating in a caloric deficit for prolonged periods is physically demanding and mentally.

 Unfortunately, the marketing had already spread these products everywhere.

 There are no shortcuts in health and nutrition.
 Still, many people need help with hunger cravings from time to time.
 That is why there are hundreds of products aimed at suppressing your appetite.
-However, most of the effective strategies mentioned above don’t even involve supplements!
+However, the most effective strategies mentioned above don’t even involve supplements!